renmau/Sesame_pipeline/Pipeline/README.md

 ---------------------------------------------------

-In the folder [FinishedEmulators](../FinishedEmulators) you find the three emulators created in [Mauland-Hus et al. 2023](#).
+In the folder [FinishedEmulators](../FinishedEmulators) you find the three emulators created in [Mauland et al. 2023](https://arxiv.org/abs/2309.13295).
 Here you also find three files demonstrating how to use an emulator and compare its output to data:

 - [example_emulator_usage.py](https://github.com/renmau/Sesame_pipeline/blob/main/FinishedEmulators/example_emulator_usage.py): A simple example of how to use the emulator with data.

 - [plot_train_test_val_performance.py](https://github.com/renmau/Sesame_pipeline/blob/main/FinishedEmulators/plot_train_test_val_performance.py): Plots the emulator result versus the training, validation, and test data sets used to train it.
-To use this code, we also provide the data sets used to make the emulator in the unscreened linear $P(k)$ case in [Mauland-Hus et al. 2023](#).
+To use this code, we also provide the data sets used to make the emulator in the unscreened linear $P(k)$ case in [Mauland et al. 2023](https://arxiv.org/abs/2309.13295).
 To use the data, you must first go to the [trainingdata](https://github.com/renmau/Sesame_pipeline/blob/main/Pipeline/neural_network_emulator/trainingdata) folder and unzip the files.

 - [plot_test_performance_redshifts.py](https://github.com/renmau/Sesame_pipeline/blob/main/FinishedEmulators/plot_test_performance_redshifts.py): Plots the emulator result versus the test set for three different redshifts.
 The example data provided for this code is the same as for the point above.